ZakMorrison2024/my_phone_is_no_snitch/README.md

 **My Phone is No Snitch** is a script designed to enhance personal privacy by deleting all files from specific directories on your Android device when a secret unlock code is entered.
 It works alongside **Termux** and **Tasker** to integrate functionality with the Android lock screen.

 > ⚠️ **WARNING**: This script is destructive by design.
-Ensure you understand its behavior and use it responsibly.
+Ensure you understand its behaviour and use it responsibly.
 Accidental activation will result in loss of files.

 ---